 • A wide range of experience: National installers who have been in business for many years will have built up a wealth of experience, which can be beneficial to anyone considering solar panels

-• Better incentives and warranties: While not always the case, national installers typically offer excellent warranties and service agreements, as well as supplying quality products and components, as they often collaborate with well-known manufacturers and suppliers
+• Better incentives and warranties: While it’s not always the case, national installers typically offer excellent warranties and service agreements, as well as supplying quality products and components, as they often collaborate with well-known manufacturers and suppliers

 • Competitive pricing: A larger company will usually be able to offer lower prices for its services and products, whereas local installers may have to charge more